DIY Oatmeal Milk Bath Recipe – An Old Fashioned Coziness

 What does putting oatmeal in your bath do?

-Oatmeal holds up to the old wife’s tale of soothing irritated skin.
-The anti-inflammatory, antioxidant, and antimicrobial properties found in the cellulose and fiber of the oats act as a gentle cleanser and exfoliant.
-It is most commonly used in skincare as colloidal oatmeal these days, which is fine powdery oatmeal – nothing different.
+Oatmeal absolutely lives up to the time-tested tradition of soothing irritated skin.
+The deeply comforting, cleansing, and antioxidant qualities found in the natural cellulose and fiber of the oats act as a gentle, non-stripping cleanser and mild exfoliant.
+It is most commonly used in skincare as colloidal oatmeal these days, which is simply oats ground into a fine, powdery texture that easily dissolves in water to coat and protect your skin.

 For this oatmeal bath recipe, you can use old-fashioned rolled oats, as I did, or ground oats and finely grind them in a food processor or mortar and pestle to essentially create colloidal oatmeal.